dalvarado86/dating-app/README.md

 ### Clien-App

 This is a client app based on Angular with typescript, it represent the front-end of this application.
-A basic hands-on with Angular.
+A basic hands-on.

 Have fun!